KKKConnie/LLM-familiarity/README.md

 - **Typographic emphasis**: When critical instructions are easy to overlook, visual emphasis (e.g., CAPITALIZATION or other typographic highlighting) may help make key constraints more salient.
 - **Language alignment**: Prompt language itself may influence model behavior.
 In practice, performance may vary depending on how the prompt language interacts with the model’s training data, so this factor should be evaluated empirically during calibration.

-### Iterative calibration protocol
+### Pre-generation calibration protocol
-Before full-scale data generation, we recommend establishing a stable prompt-and-parameter configuration through an iterative calibration procedure based on a representative subset of stimuli.
+Before full-scale data generation, we recommend establishing a stable prompt-and-parameter configuration through a calibration procedure based on a representative subset of stimuli.

 - **Subset selection**: Begin with a representative sample of the target vocabulary rather than the full dataset.
 The subset should cover the major item types relevant to the intended application.
 - **Small-scale generation**: Run initial rating generation on this subset using candidate prompts and parameter settings.
 - **Output review and cleaning**: Inspect the outputs carefully, even when strict format constraints are used, and identify potential non-numeric responses, malformed outputs, or other irregularities.
 - **Prompt and parameter refinement**: Revise the prompt wording, output instructions, and key settings in light of the initial outputs.
 - **Validation**: Evaluate the calibrated outputs against available human norms to assess alignment and overall validity.
-When relevant, also examine whether the resulting ratings show useful explanatory power for downstream behavioral measures, such as lexical processing performance.
+When relevant, also examine whether the resulting ratings show useful explanatory power for behavioral measures, such as lexical processing performance.
+-
 ## Tutorials
-We provide representative examples of how the released familiarity datasets can be used in practical research workflows, including fine-grained data retrieval for stimulus selection and downstream modeling of lexical decision performance.
+We provide representative examples of how the released familiarity datasets can be used in practical research workflows, including fine-grained data retrieval for stimulus selection and modeling of lexical decision performance.
 > Note: The tutorial notebooks in this repository are intended for local execution after the repository has been downloaded.

 ### Tutorial 1.
 Fine-grained data retrieval for stimulus selection